Discounts and rewards

 Referral program

-You can earn a commission for referring new users when a referral program is enabled.
+Participants can earn a commission for referring new users when a referral program is enabled.
 New users get a discount on their fees, while whoever refers them gets a cut of their referees’ trading fees.
-How much commission the referrer receives is increased if they have VEGA associated to their public key.
+How much commission the referrer receives can be increased if they have the governance associated to their public key.

-To create a code or join a referral set, you'll need at least the equivalent of πŸ”—10 qUSD in any asset on your key.
+To create a code or join a referral set, you'll need to meet the minimum set of any asset by a network parameter: spam.protection.applyReferral.min.funds.

 The referral program only exists if it's been enabled through a governance proposal.
 Once it's enabled, both the requirements and benefits can also be replaced with a new program, also using a governance proposal.

-You can see what the current program offers by checking the Referrals page on Console, or the referral program API.
+You can see what the current program offers by using the referral program API.

 Referral sets